Tanman783/Diagnostic_ICD_Proj/README.md

 # Diagnostic ICD Project

-This repository contains the experimental pipeline for predicting diagnostic ICD codes using the MIMIC-IV dataset.
+This repository contains the experimental pipeline for evaluating different representations of diagnostic ICD-10-CM codes for predicting chemotherapy-related complications using the MIMIC-IV dataset.
+The project compares sparse, data-driven, and knowledge-guided representations across multiple machine learning models.
 All dependencies are managed using a Conda environment for reproducibility.

 ---